LethalCompanyModding/ShipInventoryCommunity/README.md

 ![Image of the command](https://raw.githubusercontent.com/WarperSan/ShipInventory/master/ThunderStore/Assets/ship_command.png)

 ### Configs
 This mod tries to give a lot of control to the user.
 There are a lot of configurations so that you can enjoy the mod as you want.
+If you want a deeper look into the available settings, you can take a look at [this documentation](https://github.com/WarperSan/ShipInventory/blob/master/SETTINGS.md), which goes over every setting and explains each one.

 ### Save and Load
 This mod is compatible with saving and loading the game.
 The inventory is stored in the save file itself.